NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Frost Giant.md

     desc: "`pf2:1` Rock +21 (brutal, range increment 120 feet)\n__Damage__  2d10 + 9 bludgeoning plus rock"

   - name: "Chill Breath"
     desc: "`pf2:1` (cold,primal) The frost giant breathes out a 15-foot cone of freezing moisture that quickly condenses into ice, dealing 4d6 cold damage.
-Each creature in the cone must attempt a DC 28 Reflex check save.\nA creature that fails its save is also [[Conditions/Immobilized|Immobilized]] and takes 2d6 cold damage at the end of each of its turns until it gets free (Escape DC 28).\nThe giant can't use Chill Breath again for 1d4 rounds."
+Each creature in the cone must attempt a DC 28 Reflex check save.\n\nA creature that fails its save is also [[Conditions/Immobilized|Immobilized]] and takes 2d6 cold damage at the end of each of its turns until it gets free (Escape DC 28).\n\nThe giant can't use Chill Breath again for 1d4 rounds."

   - name: "Ice Stride"
     desc: "  A frost giant isn't impeded by difficult terrain caused by snow or ice, nor does it need to attempt Acrobatics checks to keep from falling on slippery ice."